Ecclesia College: 2017 bribery scandal

 On January 4, 2017, Arkansas legislator Micah Neal pleaded guilty to conspiring to direct $600,000 in state government funds to Ecclesia College and another non-profit in exchange for $38,000 in bribes.
-The plea agreement also singles out the president of the college (Oren Paris III) as being directly involved with the conspiracy.
+The plea agreement also singled out the president of the college (Oren Paris III) as being directly involved with the conspiracy.

 On March 2, 2017, former State Senator, Jon Woods, was indicted on 13 charges by a grand jury in connection to the kickback and bribery scheme.

-Woods is facing 11 counts of honest services wire fraud, one count of money laundering and one count of honest services mail fraud.
+He faced 11 counts of honest services wire fraud, one count of money laundering, and one count of honest services mail fraud.
 The indictment outlined the scheme to steer General Improvement Fund money from the state legislature to projects supported through funding distributed by the Northwest Arkansas Development District.
 The indictment also named the president of Ecclesia College in Springdale, Oren Paris III, who is facing nine counts of honest services wire fraud and one count of honest services mail fraud after receiving funding from GIF monies.
 The college is not listed in the indictment.
 An Alma man, Randell G. Shelton Jr., is also listed in the indictment as part of an unnamed consulting company that was used to pay and conceal the kickbacks that Woods and Neal were allegedly receiving.

 Both Shelton and Paris initially pleaded not guilty during arraignment hearings.

-Paris changed his plea to guilty on April 4, 2018 and resigned as president of Ecclesia College.
+Paris changed his plea to guilty on April 4, 2018, and resigned as president of Ecclesia College.

-Athletics

-The Ecclesia athletic teams are called the Royals.
-The college is a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Central Region of the Division I level.

-Ecclesia competes in eight intercollegiate varsity sports: Men's sports include baseball, basketball, cross country and soccer; while women's sports include basketball, cross country, soccer and softball.
-The Royals also compete in men's shooting sports.